 What are the “Outputs” you need ?

-It’s essential to consider what reporting you need to make good decisions, what your invoices and quotes need to look like, what functionality you need in the field, what documents you might want to print like job sheets.
+It’s essential to consider what reporting you need to make good decisions, what your invoices and quotes need to look like, what functionality you need in the data fields, what documents you might want to print like job sheets.
 If you have your requirements very clear this will help prevent going down a track with software that looks like it roughly meets your needs but when you get into the detail – it just doesn’t.
 For example if it can’t produce the information you want onto your invoices, or print job briefs, or do the health and safety, or any other component essential to your unique business.
+As an example, WorkflowMax allows custom fields of various types, all of which can be reported on.
+But, uploading photos to print on a report is not possible – you can upload photos onto the file but it is more clunky that programmes designed to do that as a priority such as FergusApp.

 How big is your business?

 Off the shelf cloud Job Management software is generally designed for businesses up to around 50 employees.
-After that, often due to the volume of processing, off the shelf cloud solutions can start to strain.
+After that, due to the volume of processing, these solutions can start to strain (you may also want to see our article Are you too big for Xero?).
 This is not always true, but something to be aware of.

 My words of wisdom…

 Consider and answer the type of questions above, before looking at any software.
-And then, if you feel you need help, work with someone who is going to investigate, draw out, and carefully consider the wider picture of how your individual business works, before recommending ANY software.
+And then, if you feel you need help, work with a NZ job management software consultant who is going to investigate, draw out, and carefully consider the wider picture of how your individual business works, before recommending ANY software.